+1.2.
 Background to Kanjera South

-Figure 2: A map of the Homa Peninsula.
-Kanjera South is situated to the East of Homa Mountain.
-The Homa Mountain carbonatite center is the primary source of the local raw materials including Homa limestone (HLi), Homa Phonolite (HPh), and Fenetized nyanzian rocks (FNy).
-Distant or exotic raw materials originate much farther to the east but they can be found in drainages east of the Samanga Fault.
-These include Bukoban andesite (BBa), Bukoban felsite (BFe), Bukoban quartzite (BQu), Nyanzian rhyolite (NyR), and Oygus granite (OGr)
+Insert Figure 2

 The site of Kanjera South is situated on the northern side of the Homa Peninsula on the edges of the Nyanza Rift near the shores of Lake Victoria (Plummer, Ditchfield, et al. 2009; Plummer et al. 1999).
-The archaeological site is in an amphitheater of sediment that has been exposed by the Kanjera River that is draining off the Homa Mountain carbonatite complex (Figure 2).
+The archaeological site is in an amphitheater of sediment that has been exposed by the Kanjera River that is draining off the Homa Mountain carbonatite complex (Fig. 2).
 This volcanic edifice dominates the sedimentary processes and basement geology of the region (LeBas 1970).
 The site of Kanjera South was excavated from a 3 meter stacked sequence of clays and silts that record extensive hominin behavior in the form of stone artifacts and bones with surface modifications that are indicative of the butchery of meat and acquisition of marrow (D. R. Braun, Plummer, Ditchfield, et al. 2009; Plummer, Ditchfield, et al. 2009).
 Extensive excavation has recovered over 3000 fossils and similar numbers of stone artifacts (Plummer, Bishop, et al. 2009).
 The stratigraphy at Kanjera South is made up of approximately 30 m of fluvial, colluvial and lacustrine sediments (Ditchfield et al. 2018).
 This stratigraphic sequence is well dated to ~2.
 Ma using a combination of paleomagnetic and biochronological markers.
 These sediments are formally assigned to the Southern Member of the Kanjera Fm (Behrensmeyer et al. 1995; Plummer et al. 1999).
 There are five beds at Kanjera South (from oldest to youngest KS-1 to KS-5) with artifacts and fossils concentrated in the sands and silts of upper KS-1 to KS-3 (Ditchfield et al. 2018).
 Lithics and fossils are thought to have been predominantly accumulated by hominins except for those found within thin, discontinuous conglomerates which represent brief intervals of higher energy water flow (Ditchfield et al. 2018; Ferraro et al. 2013).